CHRISTIAN NEWS MAGAZINE FOR KERALA MALAYALEE CHRISTIANS FROM INDIA AROUND THE WORLD

 THOSE WHO LED US

-H.H.
-Baselios Marthoma Mathews II was the sixth Catholicose of Malankara Orthodox Church and 89th Apostolic Successor of St. Thomas.
-The life of His Holiness was a well-celebrated one and he lived his life to the full, the richness of which touched the hearts of millions and made an indelible mark on the history of Malankara.
-Being anointed to His Holy Episcopate by the descent of the Holy Spirit, Mar Basalios guided the Malankara Orthodox Church with diligence of a most devoted shepherd for fifteen years from 1991 to 2006 in his apostolic struggle in the New World.
+His Holiness Baselios Marthoma Mathews II, the sixth Catholicos of the East in Malankara and 89th Apostolic Successor of St. Thomas, lived a celebrated life, profoundly touching the hearts of millions and leaving an indelible mark on the history of Malankara.
+Anointed to his Holy Episcopate by the descent of the Holy Spirit, Mar Baselios diligently guided the Malankara Orthodox Church with the devotion of a true shepherd for fifteen years, from 1991 to 2006, in his apostolic mission.

 Marthoma Mathews was born at Puthusserazhikath Puthenveedu in Perinadu near Quilon in the Trikkunnathu Panchyath area on January 30, 1915 to Idiculla and Annamma couple.
 His paternal root family was Menattil and mother Annamma belonged to Nellikkunnathu Family at Kottarakara.
 Known by a pet name 'Kochunnoonni', Mathews was the eldest son among the eight children of Idiculla family, five sons and three daughters.
 Being eldest in the family, Kochunnoonni enjoyed a special respect from his siblings, very near to the paternal respect and affection.
 The original mother-church of Menattil family was the St. Thomas Church, 6 K.M. away from the residence of Idiculla family.
 Later a Church was constructed at Perinadu and family of Mathews started their fellowship at this new Church.